JuanMsanchez/ealert-api-rulz/README.md

 ealert-api-rulz
 ====
-ealert-api-rulz is a small API that enable to manage ealastalert(https://github.com/Yelp/elastalert) rules CRUD via REST requests.
+Is small API that enable to manage ealastalert(https://github.com/Yelp/elastalert) rules CRUD via REST requests.
 Here some relevant points about the API:

 - The API will store all the rules in a elasticsearch database and the filesystem.